 The Sansevieria plant is practically a relative of mine.
 My mother has always kept the plant in the house; and, to be honest, I always thought it to be the ugliest houseplant around.
 Its leaves are tall and rigid, dark green with snakeskin patterns, and spiky.
-Recently, my young nephew visited from afar, and before entering my home he saw the giant Sansevieria across the room.
+Recently, my young nephew visited from far away, and before entering my home, he saw the giant Sansevieria across the room.
 Visibly concerned and shaking his head, he refused to step in!

 Sansevieria is the genus name of several species of plants.
 The most common species used indoors, however, is Sansevieria trifasciata.
 You may know it by two other terms—Snake Plant and Mother-in-Law’s Tongue.
 (The difference is Mother-in-Law’s Tongue features a yellow stripe running the length of the leaf margins.)
 The plant is a West African tropical that is very easy to grow.
 It doesn’t require much water and can tolerate a range of light levels.